avalon60/OraTAPI/README.md

 <b>WORK IN PROGRESS!!!</b>

 OraTAPI is a Python-based tool that generates PL/SQL APIs for Oracle database tables.
-This tool simplifies the process of interacting with Oracle database tables by creating customizable and standardized APIs for common database operations like `insert`, `update`, `delete`, `select`, operations and more.
+This tool simplifies the process of interacting with Oracle database tables by creating customisable and standardised APIs for common database operations like `insert`, `update`, `delete`, `select`, operations and more.

 OraTAPI connects to an Oracle database, retrieves table and column metadata, and generates the API package files in a staging area.
 These files can then be deployed to an Oracle database.